 Child and Adolescent Psychology Clinic

-Our waitlist for semester 1, 2023, is now open for individual or group therapy sessions.
+We are currently accepting referrals for both individual and group therapy sessions for Semesters 1 and 2, 2026.
 Please see referral form details at the bottom of this page.

-Unfortunately, we are not currently accepting referrals for cognitive assessments until further notice.
+Unfortunately, we are not accepting referrals for cognitive assessments until further notice.

-The Child and Adolescent Psychology Clinic offer specialist assessment and therapy for children, adolescents and their families in a one-to-one client‑focused environment.
+The Child and Adolescent Psychology Clinic offers specialist assessment and therapy for children, adolescents and their families in a one-to-one client‑focused environment.

 Range of Services